ptarmiganlabs/ctrl-q/README.md

 ### Scramble

-Scrambles a field in an app using Qlik Sense's internal scrambling feature
+Scrambles one or more fields in an app using Qlik Sense's internal scrambling feature.

+Note:

+- If more than one field is to be scrambled, the indidivudal field names should be separated by the character or string specified in the `--separator` option.
+- The entire list of field names (the `--fieldname` option) should be surrounded by double quotes.
+- A new app with the scrambled data will be created.
+Specify its name in the `--newappname` option.

 ```bash
 node ctrl-q-cli.js scramblefield --host 192.168.100.109 --appid a3e0f5d2-000a-464f-998d-33d333b175d7 --userdir LAB --userid goran --fieldname Expression1,Dim1,AsciiAlpha --separator , --newappname __ScrambledTest1 --loglevel silly